-Sherrell L. Dandy spent most of her career fighting for victims as a state and federal prosecutor.
-A Philadelphia native, Dandy began her career at the Philadelphia District Attorney’s Office where she worked in several positions, including serving as an assistant supervisor of more than 30 attorneys in the Homicide and Non-Fatal Shooting Unit.
+Sherrell L. Dandy spent most of her fighting for victims as a state and federal prosecutor.
+A Philadelphia native, Dandy began her at the Philadelphia District Attorney’s Office where she worked in several positions, including serving as an assistant supervisor of more than 30 attorneys in the Homicide and Non-Fatal Shooting Unit.

 Dandy investigated and approved homicide-related search warrants and charges, using forensic evidence, forensic cell phone and data collection, and other investigative tools.
 Dandy tried approximately 50 major felony and homicide jury trials during her eight years at the Philadelphia District Attorney’s Office.

 Dandy joined the U.S. Attorney’s Office in Roanoke, Va., as assistant U.S. attorney in 2017.
 During her tenure, she led investigations and prosecuted various crimes.

 In 2022, Dandy was named to the Pennsylvania Forty Under 40 selected by City & State Pennsylvania, a multi-media news firm that features “up-and-comers” who have the shared goal of improving the lives of citizens in the commonwealth.
 The group includes those from a variety of professions, including government, business and union officials, politicians, a professor and a pastor.

 In addition to her time fighting for crime victims as a prosecutor, Dandy worked with the professional liability defense group at a private law firm and published an article titled “Telemedicine and the Potential for Liability” in Family Practice News in February 2015.

 Immediately prior to joining Kline & Specter, Dandy worked briefly with a major insurer defending auto and premises liability cases.